miguelbcr/RxGpsService/README.md

 ## Another author's libraries:
 * [RxPaparazzo](https://github.com/miguelbcr/RxPaparazzo): RxJava extension for Android to take images using camera and gallery.
+* [OkAdapters](https://github.com/miguelbcr/OkAdapters): Wrappers for Android adapters to simply its api at a minimum

 ## Another useful libraries used on the sample app:
 * [ReactiveCache](https://github.com/VictorAlbertos/ReactiveCache): A reactive cache for Android and Java which honors the Observable chain.